quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We were therefore motivated to develop a statistical method that could overcome the sparsity of *de novo* mutation spectra, eliminate the need to test each $k$-mer mutation type separately, and enable sensitive detection of alleles that influence the germline mutation spectrum.

 Here, we present a new mutation spectrum association test that minimizes multiple testing burdens and mitigates the challenges of sparsity in *de novo* mutation datasets.
-We leverage this method to re-analyze germline mutation data from the BXD cohort, and find compelling evidence for the existence of a second mutator allele that was undetectable using previous approaches.
+We leverage this method to re-analyze germline mutation data from the BXD cohort and find compelling evidence for the existence of a second mutator allele that was undetectable using previous approaches.
-The new allele appears to interact epistatically with the mutator that was recently discovered in the BXDs, further augmenting the C>A germline mutation rate in a subset of RILs.
+The new allele appears to interact epistatically with the mutator that was previously discovered in the BXDs, further augmenting the C>A germline mutation rate in a subset of RILs.
 Our observation of epistasis suggests that mild DNA repair deficiencies may compound one another, as mutator alleles chip away at the redundant DNA repair systems that collectively maintain germline integrity.